Knowing Yourself – The Start of Your Success Journey

 - Knowing what you want.
 The ability to evaluate opportunities and situations using your own unique criteria is critical to living authentically and moving in the direction of your success.
 This is done by identifying what I call your “Top 3” criteria for making decisions–or your litmus test.
 I offer a way to achieve this in a 15-minute call named the Better Decision Making JumpStart.

 - Knowing what you do well.
 There are many ways to uncover this.
 My preferred tool is StrengthsFinder because it can show you what your natural abilities are.
 Then, by strategically applying (and appreciating!) your talents, they become strengths.
-I love working with people to help them fully leverage their talents with success coaching.
+I love working with entrepreneurial-minded leaders to help them fully leverage their talents, hone and execute on their ideas, and overcome the challenges they face.
+I typically do this with a Creative Partnering(TM) Engagement, which can be informed by the StrengthsFinder results.

 The intersection of what you want and what you do well is a powerful place.
 And it is a good foundational start to knowing your authentic self.

 As mentioned, I began my self-discovery process when I finished my cancer treatment.
 I was in limbo.
 I wasn’t sure what I wanted to do next, or what I was good at.
+So I flailed.
+A lot.
+I tried different things.
 Chemotherapy can cause what’s known as “chemo brain,” which made me feel not very sharp or organized.
 I was comparing myself to a past version of me–and suffering by comparison.
 At that stage, I had doubts about my value and abilities.
-I was in a space of rebuilding myself which took a little more than a year to get to a place of appreciating – and feel I’m just starting this part of my authenticity journey.
+I was in a space of rebuilding myself which took a little more than a year to get to a place of appreciating–and I feel I’m just starting this part of my authenticity journey.
 It’s an exciting place to be.
+And now that more time has passed, I’m starting to feel like I’m stepping into my strengths and leading with them–as well as managing expectations of self and others– as I told the Arizona Airports Association’s Spring Conference attendees this year.

 When we look at knowing our strengths, we gain confidence.
 And this confidence can lead to successes we had never before imagined.
 It can seem like a huge leap for some people.
 But the good news is, all you have to do is start with yourself.
 It’s what you have the most control over.
 That’s where the wealth lies.
 That’s the good stuff.
-When people believe they can be a better version of themselves by “amping up” who they already are – that’s powerful.
-It’s a great start to living an authentic life–and achieving success on highly personalized terms.
+When people believe they can be a better version of themselves by “amping up” who they already are–that’s powerful.
+It’s a great start to living an authentic life–and achieving success on highly personalized terms vs. traditional expectations.

-If you’re ready to start the knowing process for greater personal success, schedule your 15-minute Better Decision Making Jumpstart or get on the list to attend an Introduction to Clarity Through Strengths video call.
+If you’re ready to start the knowing process for greater personal success as an entrepreneurial-minded leader, schedule your 15-minute Better Decision Making Jumpstart.